johnroper100/CrowdMaster/README.md

 You can find the menus in the Node Editor inside the CrowdMaster node trees.
 Documentation can be found [here](http://crowdmaster.org/docs/).

 __If you are a python coder and want to help, take a look at [the goals page](https://github.com/johnroper100/CrowdMaster/wiki/Goals) or send us an email [here](mailto:crowdmaster@jmroper.com) and tell us what you can do.
 We would be glad to have your help.__

-## Building CrowdMaster

-CrowdMaster is partially written in *Cython*.
-To build, you must have Python and PIP installed on your computer and then you must install Cython with:

-`pip install Cython`

-After that, navigate to the `sources` folder and run:

-* `setup64.bat` if you are on Windows
-* `setup64.sh` if you are on Unix (Linux/macOS)